nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 - For each type command, a specific `COMMAND FORMAT` is required.
 Please go through the following guidelines to look for the details of each command.

 - Both `CAPITAL LETTER` and `small letter` are acceptable.
-(But consecutive white space will be eliminated automatically). e.g. `VIEWG`, `viewG`, `viewg` will be consider the same.
+But consecutive white space between words will be eliminated automatically. e.g. `VIEWG`, `viewG`, `viewg` will be consider the same.
 This is to favour the typing habits of different users.

 ## Command Type